fenago/spark-dev3600/DEV360/Lab_3.md

 <h4><span style="color:red;">Lesson 3 Answer Key</span></h4>

-Note: Answers can be found in files which were downloaded at the beginning of the course, to `/home/jovyan/work/spark-dev3600/Answers`.
+Answers can be found in the files which are already opened in jupyertLab editor.
+Copy and paste the solution in the terminal(s) running spark-shell(Scala) or pyspark(Python).